 While different types of TVs have varying levels of sensitivity to cold, they will all be damaged by prolonged exposure to very cold weather.

-If you live in a place with cold, icy winters, it’s best to store your TV inside your heated home, rather than leaving it in your humid, below-freezing garage or basement.
+If you live in a place with cold, icy winters, it’s best to store your TV inside your heated home rather than leave it in your humid, below-freezing garage or basement.

 What Happens If a TV Gets Too Cold?